cybergis/jupyterlib/README.md

 This repository contains a Python package *cybergis*, with a set of tool libraries designed to be used in [Jupyter](http://jupyter.org/) environment.

-Reference: ```Dandong Yin, Yan Liu, Anand Padmanabhan, Je  Terstriep, Johnathan Rush, and Shaowen Wang.
+Reference: ```Dandong Yin, Yan Liu, Anand Padmanabhan, Jeff Terstriep, Johnathan Rush, and Shaowen Wang.
 2017.
 A CyberGIS-Jupyter Framework for Geospatial Analytics at Scale.
 In Proceedings of PEARC17, New Orleans, LA, USA, July 09-13, 2017, 8 pages. https://doi.org/10.1145/3093338.3093378```

 The package containes 2 libraries: *Floret* and *Job*